Staff Engineer

 At most technology companies, you'll reach Senior Software Engineer, the career level, in five to eight years.
 At that point your path branches, and you have the opportunity to pursue engineering management or continue down the path of technical excellence to become a Staff Engineer.

-Over the past few years we've seen a flurry of books unlocking the engineering manager career path, like Camille Fournier's The Manager's Path, Julie Zhuo's The Making of a Manager and my own An Elegant Puzzle.
-The management career isn't an easy one, but increasingly there is a map available.
+Over the past few years we've seen a flurry of books unlocking the engineering manager career path, like: The Manager's Path by Camille Fournier, The Making of a Manager by Julie Zhuo, and my own, An Elegant Puzzle.

 The transition into Staff Engineer, and its further evolutions like Principal Engineer, remains particularly challenging and undocumented.
 What are the skills you need to develop to reach Staff Engineer?
 What skills do you need to succeed after you've reached it?
 How do most folks reach this role?
 What can companies do to streamline the path to Staff Engineer?
 Will you enjoy being a Staff Engineer or toil for years for a role that doesn't suit you?